Frequently Asked Questions

 Many volunteers in this field are survivors.
 After overcoming their own trauma, many people want to find a way to give back and help others.
 There are usually several people who identify themselves as a survivor in each training program.
 Those who have been recently assaulted may find the training program re-traumatizing and are encouraged to apply later in their recovery process.
 If you have received services from our program we ask that one year has elapsed before applying to volunteer with our program.
 Any concerns should be addressed before training begins with the Volunteer Coordinator.

-• Fill out an online application online
+• Complete an online application

 • Fill out an application at the Center for Survivors office, 207A Student Services Building